jiyamathias/metamap/README.md

 ```

 - ## NigeriaCACAffiliates
-NigeriaCACAffiliates verifies a major shareholder names and titles if a company's Corporate Affairs Commission number.
+NigeriaCACAffiliates verifies a major shareholder names and titles if a company's Corporate Affairs Commission number is valid.
 ### Use this object payload to implement the NigeriaCorporateAffairsCommission() method
 ```go
 type NigeriaCACAffiliatesRequest struct {